Farmington man sentenced to 6 years in prison for child pornography

 FARMINGTON, Ark.
-(KNWA) — A Farmington man was sentenced to 72 months in federal prison on Thursday on one count of receipt of child pornography.
+(KFTA) — A Farmington man was sentenced to 72 months in federal prison on Thursday on one count of receipt of child pornography.

 Christopher Hauser, 33, pled guilty to the charge in September 2019, after federal authorities confiscated a digital device from his home in Farmington that contained images of child pornography.